sigurdurb/KiteUp/README.md

 If you want to make something into modules that would also be cool.

-A basic Xamarin app with notifications would also be a cool contribution.
+A basic app with notifications would also be a cool contribution.

 ### Before adding also generate a .py file from the notebook
 `jupyter nbconvert --to python KiteUp.ipynb`